-• To submit a request for software installation, use the request form:
+To submit a request for software installation, use the request form:

-- Requests may take a while to process, so be patient... - Make the request sooner rather than later!
+- Requests may take a while to process (especially for new software), so be patient... - Make the request sooner rather than later!

 - All software installations are done using EasyBuild - Originally developed by HPC-UGent, now a worldwide community of experts! - See also https://easybuild.io